mikkohei13/Loxpyt/readme.md

 - Check what other annotated data is available, how long are the files, what format are they, what's the frequency, what kind of tags ...
   - https://zenodo.org/record/1298604
   - https://zenodo.org/record/1208080
-- Should we adjust NFTT (+ noverlap) to have same length for each window?
-Yes, so that each image is same width, despite different sampling rates.
-  - Rule of thumb: 10-50 ms / window is usually good
-  - My tests: c.
-15 ms / window seems clearest
-  - For NFTT "A power 2 is most efficient"
 - Are upserts needed or allowed?
   - Needed: debugging
   - Allowed: production for most entities